elonen/bareos-cleaner/README.md

 # bareos-cleaner
-CLI tools cleaning up Bareos database and file storage
+BASH tools cleaning up Bareos database and file storage

 This is a purely pragmatic toolset, i.e. no plans for making it a "product" of any kind for now!